Annual Water Conservation Calendar

 The theme for the 2020 Calendar is “I Pledge to Conserve My Drinking Water”.
 We had 21 classes from 12 different schools participate in the contest with approximately 600 entries.
 Thirteen pictures were chosen from all the entries submitted and posted on the CRWP website for one week so the students, their teachers, families and friends, and the general public could vote for which one of the 13 pictures would be on the cover of the new calendar.

-The winner of the picture contest will be revealed in October and each school that participated in the contest will receive a box of 125 calendars to give away to students and families or to use as school fundraisers.
+The winner of the picture contest will be revealed in October of 2019 and each school that participated in the contest will receive a box of 125 calendars to give away to students and families or to use as school fundraisers.
 The calendars will also be available in all of the CRWP water provider offices, city halls, local libraries, and upon request by contacting our office at 503-723-3511 or emailing [email protected].

 The CRWP annual calendar contest continues to be one of our most successful projects because of the enthusiastic participation of all our teachers, students, and community members.
 Thank you to everyone for your support.